Posted: Feb 09, 2018

 - The Penguins endured 20 lead changes in a back-and-forth battle against the second-place Jaguars.
 The largest lead for either team was six, and both teams led for more than 15 minutes.
 The result was a huge turnaround from when IUPUI won 65-43 at Beeghly Center on Jan.
 6.

 - YSU became the first Horizon League team other than Green Bay to beat the Jaguars.

 - Benjamin scored 17 points to go along with her 10 assists.
-Her record-breaking assist came on a pass in transition to Mary Dunn with 8:01 left in the second period.
+Her record-breaking assist came on a pass in transition to Mary Dunn with 8:01 left in the third period.
 She passed Danielle Carson's mark of 573, which had stood since 1986.
 Benjamin had 10 assists for the second time in three games.

 - Chelsea Olson added 13 points, and Kelley Wright kept up her hot streak with 12 points and five rebounds for the Penguins.
 Olson reached double figures for the eighth time, and YSU improved to 8-0 in those contests.
 Wright has scored 33 points in the last three games after having 29 points in the first 21 games of the season.

 - YSU's largest leads were 6-0 and 21-15, which both came in the second period.
 IUPUI took its largest lead at 47-42 in the third period as it held the Penguins without a field goal for almost three minutes.
 Wright and Benjamin hit 3-pointers in a three-possession span to put the Penguins back up by one, and YSU either led or was within three the rest of the game.